St Mary's Church, Saltford

 St Mary's Church is an Anglican parish church in Saltford, Somerset, England.
 It dates from the 12th century or earlier and has been designated as a Grade II listed building.

 History

 This church has stood in the village of Saltford for over a thousand years.
 It is believed to be Norman with an authentic Norman Font still used for christenings today.
 It was taken away and defaced during the Battle of Lansdown during the English Civil War.
-It was subsequently found being used as a cattle trough.
+The font was subsequently found being used as a cattle trough.
 The rector at the time was never seen again.
 The tower is believed to be Saxon although 10 ft have been added and extensively repaired.
 Originally there were three bells dated 1820, although only one remains and still used.
 The gallery and porch are 19th-century and is where the organ is.
 More recently, a window has been added in memorial of the choirmaster for 10 years, Mr. T.C.G.
 Ewins.